 Papua New Guinea

-- 814,273 days of work were completed by young people between 2011 and 2018.
-2,852 youths graduated from on-the-job training with 83 percent of beneficiaries reporting increased knowledge and skills and confidence to enter the labor market.
+- From 2011–18, 18,497 young people in Port Moresby have completed employment training, work placement activities, have opened new bank accounts, and undertaken 814,273 days of work.
+425,388 days of work were completed by youth job corps and 341,911 days of work was completed through on-the-job-training.
+2,852 youths graduated from on-the-job training with 83% of beneficiaries reporting increased knowledge, skills, and confidence to enter the labor market.

-- From 2013 to 2018, 4,590 students enrolled in improved sciences and technical programs and 651 youths graduated from short-term skills development.
+- From 2013–18, 4,590 students were enrolled in improved science and technical programs and 651 youths graduated from short-term skills development courses.